nextstrain/nextclade/docs/user/nextclade-web/getting-started.md

 ![Auto-suggest datasets](../assets/web_show-example.png)

-Once suggestion engine finishes, if no dataset is currently selected, Nextclade will auto-select the best matching dataset: in this case the SARS-CoV-2 dataset with XBB reference:
+Once the suggestion engine has finished, if no dataset is currently selected, Nextclade will auto-select the best matching dataset: in this case, the SARS-CoV-2 dataset with XBB reference:

 ![Auto-suggest result](../assets/web_autosuggest-result.png)